Hire Expert Data Engineers

 1. Math and statistics background

 Math and statistics are at the core of data science.
-Strong math and statistical knowledge is an absolute must for any data developer.
+Strong math and statistical knowledge are an absolute must for any data developer.

 Required skills include: